mnliable/sky-twinnote/README.md

 ## Support

-For technical support or questions about this EPK website, please contact the development team at MN Creative & Co.
+For technical support or questions about this EPK website, please contact the development team at Twin Note Music.